The Longest Yard (2005 film): Release

-It was released on May 27, 2005, in the United States and September 9, 2005, in the United Kingdom.
-It was released the same day as DreamWorks Animation's family-friendly film Madagascar, also starring Chris Rock.
+The Longest Yard was released on May 27, 2005, in the United States and September 9, 2005, in the United Kingdom.
+It was also released on the same day as DreamWorks Animation's family-friendly film, Madagascar, which also stars Chris Rock.

 Reception

 Box office

 The Longest Yard did well at the box office.
 Its $47.6 million opening weekend was the largest of Sandler's career and only second to The Day After Tomorrow as the largest opening by a movie that was not No. 1.
 The film would go on to gross $158.1 million in the United States and Canada and $190 million worldwide.
 It was the highest-grossing film produced by MTV Films until it was surpassed by Hansel & Gretel: Witch Hunters.

 Critical response

-The Longest Yard has received mixed reviews.
+The Longest Yard has received mostly mixed reviews.
 On Rotten Tomatoes, the film has an approval rating of 31% based on 167 reviews, with an average rating of 4.8/10.
 The website's critical consensus reads, "This Yard has some laughs but missing from this remake is the edginess of the original."
 On Metacritic, the film has a weighted average score of 48 out of 100, based on 35 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore, gave the film a grade of "A−" on an A+ to F scale.

 Roger Ebert, in the critical minority with this title, gave it a "Thumbs Up", defending it later in his Chicago Sun-Times review as a film that "...more or less achieves what most of the people attending it will expect."
 In the print review, Ebert beseeches his readers to "...seek out a movie you could have an interesting conversation about", citing films not in wide release such as Dominion: Prequel to the Exorcist and Kontroll, until finally encouraging his readers to "drop any thought of seeing anything else instead" if they can see Crash.